 Offside and the Restraining Lines: When looking a girl's lacrosse field from above, you will notice there are two lines that run across the field and split it into thirds.
 These are known as the restraining lines and they help determine when a team is on or offside.
 Each team, while allowed 11 field players on the field, is only allowed to have 7 of those players in the offensive and defensive ends.
 This means that while the play is going on at one end of the field, 4 field players must hold behind the restraining line nearest to where the play is occurring.
 This rule allows teams to have space offensively and defensively.
 It would be very crowded if all 11 field players played at both ends of the field.

-Checking: Girls are not allowed to knock each other around, like boy’s lacrosse.
-Physical contact must be minimal and not harmful, however, stick checking is allowed.
-Stick checks must be swift, clean, head-to-head and do not enter the ‘12”-sphere’ around a girl’s head or neck, which is why a close cradle is essential.
+Stick checks: Stick checking is allowed.
+Stick checks must be swift, clean, and contact must only be between the be heads of the sticks, only when the opposing player has the ball, and the checking stick must be further than 12 inches from the opposing girl’s head or neck, which is why a close cradle is essential.
 Cradling is when a player moves their wrists and arms in a semi-circular motion to keep the ball in the pocket of the stick's head using centripetal force.

 Contact